paiqo/Databricks-VSCode/README.md

 		...
 ```

 Another important setting which requires modifying the JSON directly are the export formats which can be used to define the format in which notebooks are up-/downloaded.
-Again, there is a default/current setting **databricks.connection.default.exportFormats** and it can also configured per environment:
+Again, there is a default/current setting **databricks.connection.default.exportFormats** and it can also configured per Connection:
 ``` json
 		...
 		"databricks.connection.default.exportFormats":